braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/managing_campaigns/change_your_campaign_after_launch.md

 ## Making immediate changes

-If you need changes to take effect immediately:
+If you need changes to take effect immediately, do the following:

 1. Stop the affected campaign.
 2. Duplicate the campaign.